 4. Wildflower Pressing

 Flower pressing is a childhood classic crafts that you can have a go at!
 You can create beautiful pieces of art so simply and create mementos of your day.
 Once again, please be reasonable with the flower you pick for this activity.
-And don’t steal flowers from private property!
+And don’t steal flowers from the private property!
 To avoid any drooping or wilting, pick your flowers at the last moment.
 This means picking flowers on your way home from a walk or to have a notebook ready with you.
 You can then start pressing the flowers on your way back and then place the notebook under a heavy item at home.

 5. Make and fly a kite